Entropic convergence and the linearized limit for the Boltzmann equation with external force: Notion and preliminaries

-\textbf{Step 3:} Using the information from the previous steps to pass to the limit by a rather delicate procedure involving the interpretation of the Boltzmann equation (\ref{vb2}) along almost particle paths, and thus recovering the original equation.
+\textbf{Step 3:} Employing the information from the earlier steps to reach the limit through a somewhat complicated process, which involves interpreting the Boltzmann equation (\ref{vb2}) along almost particle paths, and thus recover the original equation \eqref{rbe}.